From Loudness (CALM) Compliance to normalizing files for playout, automated audio processing will save you time and money.

-Engine is a flexible and scalable audio server, either used for achieving medium to high levels of processing in an automated environment, or for providing cost effective flexibility in large Post Production facilities.
+Engine is a file-based, flexible and scalable audio server, used for achieving medium to high levels of processing in an automated environment, or for providing cost effective flexibility in large post production facilities.

 What does Engine do?

-Engine processes the audio tracks within media files, using any combination of the functions listed below.
+Engine is a software product that processes audio channels within media files, using any combination of the functions listed below.

 When multiple functions are purchased, they can be used individually, or can be ganged into complex sequences for automatic operation.